L. A. Ring House: Earlier homes

 Laurits and Sigrid Ring were married in 1896.
-Their first home together was located in Karresbækminde at Næstved.
+Their first home together was located in Karrebæksminde at Næstved.
 They later moved to Frederiksværk before settling in the old school in Baldersbrønde at Hedehusene.

 L. A. and Sigrid Ring's home

-In 1013, Ring purchased a piece of land on Uglebjerg, a small hill in Sankt Jørgensbjerg, from St. Clare's Mill.
+In 1913, Ring purchased a piece of land on Uglebjerg, a small hill in Sankt Jørgensbjerg, from St. Clare's Mill.
 A house designed by Ring's friend Andreas Clemmensen on the site the following year.
 It comprised a spacious studio.
 The couple lived there with their three children Ghita (1899), Anders (1900) and Ole (1902).

 Sigrid Ring died in 1923 and was buried in nearby St. Ib's Graveyard.
-L. A.REing continued to live in the house until his own death in 1933.
+L. A. Ring continued to live in the house until his own death in 1933.

 Later history

 The house was then acquired by the historian Arthur Fang.
-It was later taken over by his daughter, aLotte Fang, a librarian and local historian.
+It was later taken over by his daughter, Lotte Fang, a librarian and local historian.